yoyocm/kata-tennis/README.md

 - [x] Create Player object
 - [x] Create Score object
 - [x] Use faker module to generate fake first and last names
-- [ ] Match has to return Player who won or None
+- [x] Match evaluate function has to return Player who won or None
 - [ ] Define an entity as opponent on a match and player will inherit from this entity (to handle doubles tennis matches)
 - [ ] Use Factory design pattern to generate players
-- [ ] Implement tests for Game object
+- [x] Implement tests for Game object
 - [x] Implement tests for Score object
 - [x] Implement tests for Player object
 - [x] Run CI on commits